“A mentor is someone who allows you to see the hope inside yourself.” — Oprah Winfrey

 May-August: Committee invites mentors and mentees to apply for the program

-September 5 - Networking event: All registered mentors talk for one minute about themselves to the entire group and then there will be open networking.
-After, mentees submit their top five mentor picks via this declaration form and the committee matches pairs based on those shared preferences (and the info shared in their application forms)
+September: Networking event: All registered mentors and mentees participate in a networking session.
+After, mentees submit their top five mentor picks and the committee matches pairs based on those shared preferences (and the info shared in their application forms)

 April: Concluding event (program evaluation survey sent out after event concludes)

-Note: Pairs are encouraged to meet in between events for private meetings and may choose to attend other GU-Q events together as an activity.
+Note: Pairs are encouraged to meet in between events for private meetings.

 - Demystifying Mentoring